pyrocko/qseek/docs/visualizing_results.md

 # Visualizing Detections

-The event detections are exported in Lassie-native JSON, Pyrocko YAML format and as CSV files.
+The event detections are exported in Qseek-native JSON, Pyrocko YAML format and as CSV files.

 ## Pyrocko Sparrow